Graduate Program in the Department of Statistical Sciences

 Download the current bulletin from the Graduate School of Art and Sciences website.

-Note: GRE scores are required for all applicants, and requirements for TOEFL scores for international students are outlined here.
+Note: GRE scores are optional for all applicants, and requirements for TOEFL scores for international students are outlined here.

 Application: